April is Esophageal Cancer Awareness Month

 join with the aacr to find better ways to prevent and treat cancer of the esophagus

 Treatment of esophageal cancer usually involves chemotherapy, radiation therapy, or surgery, singly or in combination.
-Recently, the Food and Drug Administration allowed the use of medications that help the immune system fight cancer.
-The approval made available two different medications based on nivolumab as initial treatment for some people with advanced or metastatic esophageal cancer.
-The approval covers the use of nivolumab plus chemotherapy, and nivolumab plus ipilimumab.
+In recent years, the U.S. Food and Drug Administration (FDA) has approved the use of medications that help the immune system fight cancer.
+This includes the approval of nivolumab (Opdivo) for the treatment of patients with unresectable advanced, recurrent, or metastatic esophageal squamous cell carcinoma and pembrolizumab (Keytruda) for PD-L1–positive squamous cell carcinoma of the esophagus.

 WHAT THE AACR IS DOING

 The AACR supports research in cancer of the esophagus, including work by young investigators in Africa.
 The program is called Beginning Investigator Grant for Catalytic Research (BIG Cat).
-Alex Memri, DDS, MMed, works at the Kilimanjaro Christian Medical Center in Moshi, Tanzania.
+Alex Mremi, DDS, MMed, works at the Kilimanjaro Christian Medical Centre in Moshi, Tanzania.
 He received a BIG Cat grant to study screening for this cancer.
 Specifically, he is investigating whether a method called the Cytosponge, or “pill on a string,” would be an affordable alternative to endoscopy.

 one woman’s story

 Read how a “recovery mindset” is helping Laurie Betts of North Carolina deal with cancer of the esophagus.
 Her story is in Cancer Today, an AACR magazine for cancer patients, survivors, and their loved ones.
-A Recovery Mindset | Cancer Today.

 for more information